lbrenman/apib_mps_approval_flow_msteams_jira/README.md

 * subscription name (for internal use)
 * subscription link (for internal use)

+Note that we are creating an incident of type "Demand".
+This is a custom type for demonstration purposes.

-and MS Teams to notify the approval team:
+We also leverage MS Teams to notify the approval team:

 ![](https://i.imgur.com/nZD5CKd.png)